-- 1. OIR will provide a draft of the Investigation Report and access to Relevant Evidence to the appropriate administrator (i.e., vice chancellor or dean).
-OIR will offer the appropriate administrator an opportunity to consult with OIR before the Investigation Report is finalized regarding the investigation process, Evidence collected, and the rationale for OIR's determination of whether a violation of a Covered Policy occurred. - 2.
-OIR will provide the final Investigation Report and access to the Relevant Evidence to: (i) the Parties; (ii) the appropriate vice chancellor or dean; and (iii) the Vice Provost for Faculty Affairs (for cases in which the Respondent is a faculty member) or the Chief Human Resources Officer (for cases in which the Respondent is a staff member).
+- 1. OIR will provide a draft of the Investigation Report and access to Relevant Evidence to the appropriate administrator(s) (i.e., vice chancellor, dean, or supervisor).
+OIR will offer the appropriate administrator(s) an opportunity to consult with OIR before the Investigation Report is finalized regarding the investigation process, Evidence collected, and the rationale for OIR's determination of whether a violation of a Covered Policy occurred. - 2.
+OIR will provide the final Investigation Report and access to the Relevant Evidence to: (i) the Parties; (ii) the appropriate administrator(s) (i.e., vice chancellor, dean, or supervisor); and (iii) the Vice Provost for Faculty Affairs (for cases in which the Respondent is a faculty member) or the Chief Human Resources Officer (for cases in which the Respondent is a staff member).